The team at Bryn Mawr Rehab

 patients participate in a minimum of three hours of intensive

-rehabilitation therapy an average of five out of seven days.
-The
+rehabilitation therapy for five out of seven days.
+The most rapid

-most rapid improvement usually occurs in the first few months after the
+improvement usually occurs in the first few months after the stroke, so

-stroke, so we develop unique stroke treatment and therapy plans that
+we develop unique stroke treatment and therapy plans that help patients

-help patients immediately build on their strengths and learn to
+immediately build on their strengths and learn to compensate for